priyankar1434/README-/README.md

 Here are some of the projects I've worked on:

-- [Amazon Website Clone](https://github.com/your-username/amazon-website-clone): A clone of the Amazon website using HTML, CSS, and JavaScript.
+- [Amazon Website Clone](https://github.com/your-username/amazon-website-clone): A clone of the Amazon website using HTML, CSS.
 - [Stone Paper Scissor Game](https://github.com/your-username/stone-paper-scissor-game): A classic stone-paper-scissor game implemented with HTML, CSS, and JavaScript.
 - [Tic Tac Toe Game](https://github.com/your-username/tic-tac-toe-game): A simple tic-tac-toe game using HTML, CSS, and JavaScript.